mhoffrog/abc2svg/README.md

 Here are the scripts which are used in a web context:

 - `abcweb-1.js`
-  This script replaces the ABC or MEI sequences found in the (X)HTML file by SVG images of the music.
+  This script replaces the ABC sequences found in the (X)HTML file by SVG images of the music.
   The ABC sequences are searched:
   - first inside &lt;script&gt; elements with a type